-This bit of the history of student loans might surprise you: Using the first documented student loan system in 1240, aspiring scholars had to deposit their valuable possessions — anything from precious metal cutlery to handmade animal-skin books — in wooden chests to secure funding.
+This bit of the history of student loans might surprise you: Using the first documented system of education debt in 1240, aspiring scholars at Oxford University had to deposit their valuable possessions — anything from precious metal cutlery to hand-made animal-skin books — in wooden chests to secure funding.
 That’s how student loans were invented.

 With the U.S. winding down its World War II efforts, the country needed to redeploy millions of military members — into society.

 President Franklin D. Roosevelt signed this bill into law in the summer of ‘44.
 Among its provisions was giving veterans up to $500 per school year to cover their new or ongoing educations, plus a living allowance.
 The 1952 Veterans Readjustment Assistance Act extended these benefits to Korean War veterans.

 So what?
 Still in practice, this legislation helps military members afford their education.
 In fact, the U.S. Department of Veteran Affairs offers a G.I.
 Bill Comparison Tool to compare the benefits offered by schools.

 Consider this legislation spurred on by Sputnik, the then-Soviet Union’s orbiting satellite — the U.S. Congress took losing a battle in the so-called Space Race as reason to get moving on federal funding for college schooling.
 (Notably, this occurred 91 years after establishing the first incarnation of what became the current Cabinet-level Department of Education.)

 NDEA student loans were meant to target the study of science, math and foreign language.
 It undoubtedly had more general application: From 1960 to 1970, the national college enrollment grew from 3.6 million to 7.5 million.

 So what?
 This law was America’s first successful foray into federal aid for college education.
 A precursor to the federal Perkins loan program, it set the stage for the House and Senate acting to make college more accessible for students from every state.